rathboma/rathboma.github.com/_posts/2015-12-14-spark-scala-tutorial.md

 ---
-title: Apache Spark Scala Tutorial with Examples
+title: Apache Spark Scala Tutorial [Code Walkthrough With Examples]
 layout: post
 description: I implement a realistic pipeline in Spark as part of my series on Hadoop frameworks.
 The walkthrough includes open source code and a unit test.
 topic: engineering